 How to Adopt a Family for Christmas

 Contact a local social service agency in your area such as the United Way, Catholic Charities, The Salvation Army or other local organization specific to your area, to connect with a family in need that you can help.
 If you have trouble finding an agency, contact your county government who can refer you to agencies in your community or see the Resources section below.
-Volunteer Match and many other sites have numerous opportunities to help the community, including adopting a family.
+Volunteer Match and many other sites have numerous opportunities to help the community, including adopting a family for Christmas.

 Video of the Day